couchbaselabs/docs-ng/content/couchbase-manual-2.0/installing-and-upgrading.markdown

 Where `version` is the version number of the downloaded package.

-Once the `rpm` command has been executed, the Couchbase server starts automatically, and is configured to automatically start during boot under the 2, 3, 4, and 5 runlevels.
+Once the `rpm` command completes, Couchbase Server starts automatically, and is configured to automatically start during boot under the 2, 3, 4, and 5 runlevels.
 Refer to the RedHat RPM documentation for more information about installing packages using RPM.

-Once installation has completed, the installation process will display a message similar to that below:
+Once installation finishes, the installation process will display a message similar to that below:

 ```
+Minimum RAM required  : 4 GB
+System RAM configured : 8174464 kB

+Minimum number of processors required : 4 cores
+Number of processors on the system    : 4 cores

-Starting Couchbase server: [ OK ]
+Starting couchbase-server[  OK  ]

 You have successfully installed Couchbase Server.
-Please browse to http://hostname:8091/ to configure your server.
+Please browse to http://host_name:8091/ to configure your server.
-Please refer to http://couchbase.com/support for
+Please refer to http://couchbase.com for additional resources.
-additional resources.

 Please note that you have to update your firewall configuration to
-allow connections to the following ports:1,0, 4369, 8091
+allow connections to the following ports: 11211, 11210, 11209, 4369,
-and from 21100 to 21199.
+8091, 8092 and from 21100 to 21299.

 By using this software you agree to the End User License Agreement.
 See /opt/couchbase/LICENSE.txt.